 MCCollignon – The Conscious Collection

-It has been two years since meeting, Dutch fashion designer Monique Collignon.
+It has been two years since meeting Dutch fashion designer Monique Collignon.
 The last time we met Monique was in the process of redefining her showrooms as well as her collections.

 Monique is a unique lady when it comes to showcasing her collection in 2016.
-The simple reason is 70% of all her clothing that she presents are made out of recycled plastics.
+The simple reason is 70% of all the clothing that she presents are made out of recycled plastics.
 Probably she is the first haute couture designer in the world, that produced such a sustainable collection.
 What on earth is recyclable plastic?
-You can listen to Monique and how she describe in detail what it is and the process involved.
+You can listen to Monique and how she describes in detail what it is and the process involved.

 Through her new collection, Collignon wants to raise attention to the (plastic) waste problem.
 Many different industries are sharing the message around plastics polluting our environment, therefore as a fashion designer with such influence such as Monique, she wants to grow awareness.
 While cotton, especially organic cotton, might seem like a smart choice, it can still take more than 5,000 gallons of water to manufacture just a T-shirt and a pair of jeans.
-Synthetic, man-made fibers, while not as water-intensive, often have issues with manufacturing pollution and sustainability.
-Recyclable plastic is far less harsh process.
+Synthetic, man-made fibres, while not as water-intensive, often have issues with manufacturing pollution and sustainability.
+Recyclable plastic is a far less harsh process.

 It is my first time seeing and feeling such fabric.
 And I have to say I am very impressed with the end result.
 The technique needed to be able to execute such a collection has taken Monique most of her life to master.
 Therefore taking a bold move from moving away from the textiles and fabrics we so have long been used to, shows how serious she is in getting her message across.